parameterizeit/starter-academic/content/authors/vwatson/_index.md

 - Alumni
 ---

 Val spent two summers in the Rocky Mountains collecting demographic data from *Valeriana edulis* and imposing future climate conditions upon them.
 Field work just isn't the same without her stories & wit.
-She's now working in environmental education.
+After working in environmental education, Val is back to research working on her Master's degree on the [community ecology of urban streams](http://hamishgreig.weebly.com/val-research.html) with Hamish Greig at the University of Maine.